Jacqueline M. Valverde-VIllegas

 WHAT DO I DO BESIDES BEING A SCIENTIST?

-When I am not working on papers or doing analysis, I like to visit new places or return to my favourite ones.
-I enjoy travelling and exploring the cities with local people to exchange our cultures and views about life.
-Before everything, I tried to find local food and the botanical garden of the town, which is mandatory for me when travelling.
-I have a particular curiosity for mushrooms, I like their versatile shapes, sizes, and colors, and I'm learning about their properties.
-As a Peruvian, I like to explore the different culinary flavours, and because I love biodiversity, I try to learn about that from each country; the reason why I like to have lunch in the botanical garden during the first days of my trips.
+In my spare time I love to explore new places or return to my favourite ones.
+I enjoy travelling and exploring the cities/towns with local people to exchange our cultures and views about life.
+As a Peruvian, I like to explore the different culinary flavours, and because I love biodiversity, I try to learn more about that from my trips; the botanical gardens are one of the first places to visit.

 The botanical garden in Morocco.